hyprwm/hyprtavern/README.md

 A modern, simple and consistent session bus for IPC discovery.

+> [!IMPORTANT]
+> This project is still in early development.
+I'm working on adding docs and improving the protocol, but
+> it's not set in stone yet.

 ## Why not D-Bus?

 D-Bus is old.
 Bad.
 Poorly designed, poorly documented, slow, annoying.